alhajee/ckan/doc/maintaining/installing/install-from-source.rst

 10. You're done!
 ----------------

-You can now run CKAN from the command-line.
-This is a simple and lightweight way to serve CKAN that is useful for development and testing:
+You can now run FMLD from the command-line.
+This is a simple and lightweight way to serve FMLD that is useful for development and testing:

 .. parsed-literal::